The credibility of Jesus hinges on his resurrection.

 Resurrection Proclaimed

-If they could have, these leaders would have stifled this escalating unrest by publicly displaying the corpse of Jesus, but his body was missing.
+If they could have, these leaders would have stifled the escalating unrest by publicly displaying the corpse of Jesus, but his body was missing.
 In fact, he was freely moving about the countryside in the flesh.

 Fainting Theory

-Some skeptics speculate that Jesus fainted on the cross and staged his resurrection.
+Some skeptics speculate that Jesus fainted on the cross and staged his own resurrection.
 However, this scenario seems unlikely.

 Stolen Body Theory

 If the Jewish leaders and Roman officials knew the grave had been robbed, they would have immediately suspected the disciples.
-They would have then hunted down these men and tortured them until they disclosed the location of the missing corpse.
+They would then have hunted down these men and tortured them until they disclosed the location of the missing corpse.

-They had mistakenly believed they would be courtiers in an earthly kingdom that Jesus was about to establish.
+They had mistakenly believed they would be courtiers in an earthly kingdom Jesus was about to establish.
 His death left them confused, discouraged, and frightened.
 As a result, their group cohesion began to unravel.

-As an example, soon after the crucifixion, Peter, perhaps the most passionate of the twelve disciples, abandoned the others, went off by himself, and denied knowing Jesus three times before the next morning.
+For example, soon after the crucifixion, Peter, perhaps the most passionate of the twelve disciples, abandoned the others, went off by himself, and denied knowing Jesus three times before the next morning.

 Wrong Tomb Theory

 If either of these alternatives were true, the religious and government leaders could have easily discredited the resurrection and stifled the early church by producing the missing corpse from the correct tomb.
-They would have known its actual location.
+They would have known its exact location.

 Public Appearances